annafellars/annablog/_posts/2024-09-30-fantasy-football-real-statistics.md

 ### Step 3: Apply the Analysis to Your Roster
 After my quick analysis, I had more of an idea of how these metrics apply to fantasy points, and it was time to update my roster.
 Unfortunately since many players were already spoken for, it wasn’t as simple as finding the players with the best metrics.
 But I used what I learned to move players around on my roster and I have a few players that I’ll be watching for future trades.
-Here’s how my team and quarterback ended up doing (not to bad if I do say so myself):
+My team ended up winning and my quarterback did better than ESPN predicted!

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/end_results.jpg)